easttennesseecc-star/Q-Top-Dog-IDE/QUICK_ADD_LLM_CREDENTIALS.md

 3. Add payment method
 4. Click "Create Key"
 5. **Copy it** (starts with `sk-ant-`)
-6. In Q-IDE → Auth tab → Find "Anthropic" or "Claude"
+6. In Top Dog → Auth tab → Find "Anthropic" or "Claude"
 7. Paste the key, click Save
 8. Go to Roles tab, assign to "Code Review"
 9. ✓ Now you have Claude for analysis!